qwak-ai/qwak-examples/flan_t5_poetry/README.md

 1. **Clone the Repository**: Clone this GitHub repository to your local machine.

-2. **Install Dependencies**: Make sure you have the required dependencies installed, as specified in the `conda.yml` file.
+2. **Install Dependencies**: Make sure you have the required dependencies installed, as specified in the `pyproject.toml` file.

     ```bash
-    conda env create -f main/conda.yaml
-    conda activate flan_t5
+    poetry -C main install
     ```

 3. **Install and Configure the Qwak SDK**: Use your account [Qwak API Key](https://docs-saas.qwak.com/docs/getting-started#configuring-qwak-sdk) to set up your SDK locally.